mnsgrosa/data_sus/README.md

 ## Why didn't i use Vectorial database?

-It seems a bit obvious that it should use, but the scope here is much smaller, since tabular data answers really well our task it seemed a bit of overengineering to use it
+It seems a bit obvious that it should use, but the scope here is much smaller, since tabular data answers really well our task it seemed a bit of overengineering to use it, i could`ve made it to retrieve past answers and use less tokens but due the short amount of time i have opted to not use it